nguray/VcGoSDLTetris/README.md

 # VcGoSDLTetris
-Tetris Game in GoLang using SDL2
+Simple Tetris game in GoLang using SDL2